 On the Roman-Lippe Route you can cycle where the Romans once marched.
 On approximately 295 kilometres, you can experience history at first hand.
 Follow the traces of the Roman legions from the Lower Rhine over the Münsterland to the Teutoburg Forest.
-Along the way, you can relive the history of the Battle of Varus , which is said to have taken place in the Teutoburg Forest.
+You can relive the history of the Varus Battle , which is said to have taken place in the Teutoburg Forest.
 The Hermann Monument in Detmold commemorates this triumph.
-You will be accompanied on your cycle tour by the blue ribbon of the river Lippe, which was an important transport route in Roman times.
+You will be accompanied on your bike tour by the blue ribbon of the Lippe, which was an important transport route in Roman times.

 But why not start at the beginning, in historic Xanten at the Archaeological Park.
 Here, the Roman city of "Colonia Ulpia Traiana" has been partly reconstructed on its original foundations: From city wall with defence towers to north gate, amphitheatre and hostel with themed complex.
 In recent years, the site has developed into Germany's largest open-air archaeological museum.
 A deep insight into Roman life in one of the largest metropolises in the Germanic province is provided by the Roman Museum with permanent and special exhibitions.

 From the Lower Rhine, the cycle route takes you through the southern Münsterland and the Teutoburg Forest to Detmold.
 On the way along the Roman Route, you can expect to see many sights: for example, the Westphalian Roman Museum in Haltern am See, Hovestadt Castle in Lippetal, the Siemens Nixdorf Museum in Paderborn or thermal and fun pools.
 Just set off and find your own pace - either on a section for just one day or on several stages in a short holiday.